sanchitdilipjain/aws-s3-security/docs/index.md

    1. From the AWS console, click Services and select Config

-   2. Settings, leave the default selections and click Next..
+   2. Under Settings, leave the default selections and select Next

-   3. Rules, filter the rules by typing S3 in the search bar.
+   3. Under Rules, select S3 service from the search bar.
 Look for s3-bucket-public-read-prohibited and select the rule and Click Next.

-   4. Review, confirm the settings and click Confirm.
+   4. Next Review, verify the settings and select Confirm

       <img src="images/image14.png" class="inline"/>

-      It will take a few minutes for the rule to run.
-You may need to refresh your page a few times.
-You should see the Config Dashboard.
-If not, select ‘Dashboard’  on the left.